 - 2. Development within a project limit may only exceed its base FAR or base building height by providing amenities as described in Chart 20.25A.070.D.4 and this subsection. - b.
 Allocation of Amenities.
 The Amenity Incentive System has a focus on affordable housing and public open space features. - i.
-It is required that the first 25 percent of a project's amenity points shall be earned from the provision of affordable housing. - It is required that 5075 percent or more of a project's amenity points shall be earned from one or more of the following amenities: Grand Connection and Major Public Open Space, Outdoor Plaza, Donation of Park Property, Improvement of Public Park Property, Enhanced Streetscape, Active Recreation Area, Enclosed Plaza or Alleys with Addresses.
+It is required that the first 25 percent of a project's amenity points shall be earned from the provision of affordable housing.
+In-lieu fees may be utilized to meet this requirement. - It is required that 5075 percent or more of a project's amenity points shall be earned from one or more of the following amenities: Grand Connection and Major Public Open Space, Outdoor Plaza, Donation of Park Property, Improvement of Public Park Property, Enhanced Streetscape, Active Recreation Area, Enclosed Plaza or Alleys with Addresses.
 The remaining 25 percent of a project's required amenity points may be earned from any other amenity on the amenity list.
 DT-Small Sites may utilize any combination of amenity incentive points from the standard list to earn required amenity points. - c.
 In-Lieu Fees.
 In-lieu fees may be used for up to 50 percent of a project's required amenity incentive points.
 The in-lieu fee as of October 24, 2017, is \$28.00 per amenity point.
 In-lieu fees shall be assessed and collected at building permit issuance.
 In-lieu fees collected by the City shall be placed in a dedicated account and used exclusively for the provision of affordable housing or the acquisition or improvement of publicly accessible open space within, adjacent to, or connected to Downtown as determined by the Parks and Community Services Director.
 The amenity incentive system in-lieu fee rate, published in the City's fee rate schedule, shall be reviewed annually, and, effective January 1st of each year, may be administratively increased or decreased by an adjustment to reflect the current published annual change in the Seattle Consumer Price Index for Wage Earners and Clerical Workers as needed in order to maintain accurate costs for the region.
+In-lieu fees shall be assessed as follows: